Skip to main content

 • guides development and place standards through a concept masterplan and development conditions to deliver a high quality place

-Developers complying with the parameters and conditions of the SPZ Scheme do not need to apply for planning permission.
+Developers complying with the parameters and conditions of the SPZ scheme do not need to apply for planning permission.

 Bellway Homes SPZ submission